 And when that happens again, don't forget that eternal happiness is a myth.
 You will feel unhappy and sad again at one point.
 That's just a part of life.
 Our happiness moves like a tide, and we can't fully control it.

 Happiness and sadness co-exist and the way these emotions are moving and shaping our life is something outside our circle of influence.
 However, that doesn't mean that we have no influence on our happiness at all.

 In fact, I strongly believe that we can steer our life in the best direction possible if we are open to learning about the things that make us happy.
-You can do this by simply tracking your happiness every day on a scale from 1 to 10.
-I've done this for more than 5 years already, and have learned a tremendous amount of actionable things about my life.

 I hope you've found an answer in this article.
-If you are currently sad and wondering if you can be happy without ever feeling sadness again, I want you to know that feeling sad is not something that must be avoided at all cost.
+If you are currently sad and wondering if you can be happy without ever feeling sadness again, I want you to know that feeling sad is not something that must be avoided at all costs.